 The (published) annual report of the Chief Appeals Officer to the Minister contains summaries of cases determined by Appeals Officers, which the Chief Appeals Officer considers would be helpful in construing particular aspects of legislation or in making findings of facts based on particular circumstances.

-The manual prepared by the Department of Social Protection under section 16 of the Freedom of Information Act, 1997, as well as outlining the conditions specified in statute governing entitlement to benefits, also contains details and guidelines of how discretionary provisions are applied, including interpretations arising from earlier decisions of Appeals Officers which might have general application to similar type cases arising thereafter.
+The manual prepared by the Department of Social and Family Affairs under section 16 of the Freedom of Information Act, 1997, as well as outlining the conditions specified in statute governing entitlement to benefits, also contains details and guidelines of how discretionary provisions are applied, including interpretations arising from earlier decisions of Appeals Officers which might have general application to similar type cases arising thereafter.

 A decision of an Appeals Officer may be revised by an Appeals Officer in the light of new facts or new evidence brought to attention or if there has been a relevant change of circumstances since the decision was given (Section 317).